-Analysis of various provisions of this standard resulted in no significant changes to the manner in which the Organization recognizes revenue, or to previously audited financial statement amounts.
+Analysis of various provisions of this standard resulted in no significant changes in the manner the Organization recognizes revenue, and therefore no changes to the previously issued audited financial statements were required on a retrospective basis.
+The presentation and disclosures of revenue have been enhanced in accordance with the standard.